seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Exit*

 **CLOTEN**
-I love and hate her: for she’s fair and royal,
+I love and hate her: for she's fair and royal,
 And that she hath all courtly parts more exquisite
 Than lady, ladies, woman; from every one
 The best she hath, and she, of all compounded,
 Outsells them all; I love her therefore: but
 Disdaining me and throwing favours on
 The low Posthumus slanders so her judgment
-That what’s else rare is choked; and in that point
+That what's else rare is choked; and in that point
 I will conclude to hate her, nay, indeed,
 To be revenged upon her.
-For when fools Shall–
+For when fools Shall--

 *Enter PISANIO*